Novel food regulation

-The acquired licensing agreement from Protix allows us to produce and sell our currently developed whole dried insect powder for food applications.
-According to the statement of European Commission services (DG SANTE) the contractual Novel Food licensing agreement enables the business operator to market authorized products.
+The acquired licensing agreement from Protix allows us to produce and sell our currently developed whole insect powder for food applications.
+According to the statement of European Commission services (DG SANTE), the contractual Novel Food licensing agreement enables the business operator to market authorized products.
 A separate Novel food application is not required if the terms of the concluded commercial contract with the authorized applicant are followed.

 The R&D team is actively preparing to submit an additional Novel Food Dossier.
 Our further purpose is to get Novel Food authorization for our other specialist ingredients, including defatted insect protein, insect oil and soluble insect protein concentrate.